flannerychristopher/react-on-rails-app/README.md

-This project is to create a simple blog, similar to the blog in Michael Hartl's Ruby on Rails Tutorial, with a React front end.
+This project is to create a simple multiple author blog with a React front end.

-No gem, such as react_on_rails, is used.
-The connection is through a proxy in the client/package.json and seperate buildpacks
+No gems are used to integrate react with rails.
+The React app is in /client.
+The connection is through a proxy in the client/package.json and seperate buildpacks.

+React, Rails, RSpec